ranton256/classifying_concord/classifying_condord.md

 ![svm_confusion](svm_confusion.png)

 The SVM achieves our best traditional model performance at 86% accuracy.
 I think SVM's are somewhat underappreciated amid all the neural network hype.
-They train in an amount of time that is quite zippy compared to more complex models that do not always beat them without a lot of training data and more risk of overfitting.
+They train in an amount of time that is quite zippy compared to more complex models that do not always beat them without a lot of training data and with less risk of overfitting.

 ## Deep Learning and Transformer Models

-Transformer models have revolutionized NLP tasks by capturing complex contextual relationships in text.
-Here we use DistilBERT, a lightweight version of BERT (Bidirectional Encoder Representations from Transformers).
+Transformer models revolutionized NLP tasks by capturing complex contextual relationships in text.
+Here we use DistilBERT  (Sanh, Debut, Chaumond, & Wolf, 2019), a lightweight version of BERT (Bidirectional Encoder Representations from Transformers) (Devlin, Chang, Lee, & Toutanova, 2019).

 In 2025, this is not exactly state of the art, however you can train or fine-tune it easily with modest resources.
 I did this entire project on Google Colab for free.

 ### Feature Extraction Approach